phetsims/vector-addition/doc/implementation-notes.md

 const activeVectorListener = activeVector => { ... };
 this.graph.activeVectorProperty.link( activeVectorListener );

+// Observe when the graph's active vector changes and update the vectorComponents link.
 // unlink is unnecessary, exists for the lifetime of the sim. graph.activeVectorProperty.link( ... );
 ```